cheprasov/ts-cv/README.md

 I have great experience in the best and the most successful companies, such as Badoo, Topface and StarLine, where I worked on highload projects in a key department of internal development.

 I have been working as programmer more then 12 years with PHP and JavaScript, and I have strong knowledges of development complex systems requiring a high level of security, highload and tests.
-Of course, I have commercial experience as Backend (PHP, MySql, Redis) and Frontend (JavaScript, React, Native JS, ES6, jQuery, HTML5, CSS3, LESS) developer in success companies.
+Of course, I have commercial experience as Backend (PHP 5/7, MySql, Redis) and Frontend (JavaScript, React, Native JS, ES6, jQuery, HTML5, CSS3, LESS) developer in success companies.

 ## Skills
 - PHP 5/7 (Highload, PHPUnit, Zend Framework)